 Alexis Green, the BBC presenter and cameraperson attended.
 Alexis is producing a series of short videos about solutions to climate change.
 She was keen to film our roadshow in a school to show our unique approach to environmental education.
 Some children volunteered to be filmed sharing the knowledge they had gained through the roadshow and studying Our Blue Planet.
-This is due to be broadcast on Tuesday 7th September at 6.30pm on BBC South Today.
+This can be seen in the video at the bottom of this page.

 The day ended with all the children, teachers, Roadshow facilitators and volunteers singing a song called ‘Be the Change’ and they were given a ‘take home action plan’ to share with their families and help them to make changes to reduce their carbon footprint.
 As seen here.
 Teachers, the children and their families were encouraged to start recycling through our single use plastic recycling scheme, learn more here.

 We are launching a Sussex Green Hub in Horsham on 25th September.
 This is an environmental pop up centre in we encouraged everyone to attend and take advantage of the services and information we provide.
 We invited parents to volunteer for Sussex Green Living and we have already recruited one new volunteer as a result!

 Learn more about our Bright New Roadshow here.
 If you have any questions or would like to book the roadshow contact us here.
 We offer assemblies, lessons and workshops for schools and children’s groups, read on here.

 We are grateful to Horsham District Council and Sussex Community Foundation for grants to help us get our Inspiration Eco Station on the road!
 And to Tesco Community Grant which enabled us to take the roadshow to work with Kingslea School.
 Learn more about this grant here.